FIWARE/tutorials.PEP-Proxy/README.md

 [![License: MIT](https://img.shields.io/github/license/fiware/tutorials.Time-Series-Data.svg)](https://opensource.org/licenses/MIT)
 [![Documentation](https://readthedocs.org/projects/fiware-tutorials/badge/?version=latest)](https://fiware-tutorials.readthedocs.io/en/latest)

-This tutorial uses a PEP Proxy combined with the Keyrock to secure access to endpoints exposed by FIWARE generic enablers.
+This tutorial uses the FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy combined with **Keyrock** to secure access to endpoints exposed by
+FIWARE generic enablers.
 Users (or other actors) must log-in and use a token to gain access to services.
 The application code created in the [previous tutorial](https://github.com/Fiware/tutorials.Securing-Access) is expanded to authenticate users throughout a distributed system.
 The design of FIWARE Wilma - a PEP Proxy is discussed, and the parts of the